linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.10.2025
+- Topic: Web4 NOW
+- Directory: /posts/2025/October/15
+- Description: ``` Ready to build the internet you've always dreamed of?
+With Web4.community, creating your own social network is as easy as a single prompt.
+Take control of your data, your rules, and your community.
+#Web4 #BuildANewInternet #Decentralization #CommunityBuilding ```

 ### 14.10.2025
 - Topic: Claim Your Free UIID
 - Directory: /posts/2025/October/14